enricoteterra/readinglist/README.md

 - The mythical man moth
 - Clean code
 - The Invisible Man
+- The Time Machine
 - Don't Make Me Think: A Common Sense Approach to Web Usability (Voices That Matter)
 - What I Believe (Tariq Ramadan)
 - An Inquiry into the Nature and Causes of the Wealth of Nations
+- On Intelligence
+- The selfish Gene
+- The Blind Watchmaker: Why the Evidence of Evolution Reveals a Universe without Design
+-